Teaching English in Poland 101

 Qualified Americans and other non-European Union (EU) citizens can interview and line up a job in advance from their home countries, while EU citizens can often line up an English teaching job locally in Poland.
 Many English teachers share an apartment with co-workers or other English teachers in Poland.

 Some schools in Poland will sponsor a work visa for Americans and other non-European Union citizens (teachers will also need to get a residence permit upon arrival).
-While some non-EU citizens may work on a tourist visa "under the table", this is not common or recommended in most cases.
+While some non-EU citizens may work on a tourist visa "under the table", this is not especially common or recommended.
 To learn more, please read What Type of Visa Will I Use to Teach English in Poland?

 A good hourly wage affords English teachers to live a comfortable life.
 Schools typically offer around 20-30 hours per week of work, leaving you plenty of opportunities to travel and explore.
 English teachers need to have at least a bachelor's degree to teach in Poland, as well as a TEFL certification.
 Top job markets for English teaching jobs in Poland include Warsaw, Poznan, Wroclaw, Gdansk, and Kraków.

-For more information about teaching English in Poland, check out our Poland blog!
+For more information about teaching English in Poland, check out our Poland Resource Hub!